grommunio/grommunio-documentation/kb/autodiscover.rst

 Gromox notes
 ------------

-The OXDISCO module uses the host_id setting when making references to itself in AutoDiscover responses.
-The host_id can be specified in ``http.cfg``, if not, the host_id will be filled in from the system hostname (kernel hostname), the latter of which can be inspected with the ``hostname`` or ``sysctl kernel.hostname`` commands.
-If the host_id is not fully-qualified, clients such as Outlook will likely not succeed in connecting if they do not happen to have a suitable domain search list.
+The OXDISCO module uses the oxdisco_exonym setting when making references to itself in AutoDiscover responses.
+This can be specified in ``gromox.cfg``, if not, it will default to the re-resolved kernel hostname, the latter of which can be inspected with the ``hostname --fqdn`` command.
+If the exonym is not fully-qualified, clients such as Outlook will likely not succeed in connecting if they do not happen to have a suitable domain search list.

 Because Outlook re-issues AutoDiscover requests every now and then and can potentially pick up a new bad hostname from a misconfigured AutoDiscover